The creatures you most want to avoid when scuba diving, swimming, or snorkeling.

 However, from time to time, for a scuba diver they could be a most dangerous animal.
 Divers could step on one while wading through shallow water while doing shore dives, or accidentally land on one if they sit on the bottom, which can prompt the animal to attack.

 Common for all stingrays is the barbed stinger located on their tails, which, apart from being painful in itself, also packs a venom.
 The size of the stinger and the potency of the venom varies, from the blue-spotted stingrays stinger of a few inches, to the foot-long stinger of the giant river stingray.

 Some incidents are also caused by divers trying to capture a stingray, which is how Australian TV show host Steve Irwin died.

-Here's the video of that stingray attack.
+Here’s the video of different, stranger stingray attack.

 A list of the most dangerous animals in the oceans (or on land) wouldn’t be complete without the ultimate killer: us.
 To put this into perspective, sharks kill about 10 people every year, while people kill about 100 million sharks every year!

 And the detrimental effects our industrialized fishing processes has had on pretty much every species of fish out there cannot be denied either.
 And while it may be tempting to negate this by saying that a most dangerous animal list should focus on creatures that are deadly to humans, do not underestimate the danger we pose to ourselves.

 If we continue on our present course in the way we treat the oceans, we are heading towards a situation where the oceans will no longer be able to sustain us.
 And without the oceans, we won’t be able to sustain life on land, either.
 No ocean, no us.
 No blue, no green, as notes oceanographer Dr. Sylvia Earle says.